 Kitchen products that we recommend:

 For shaping baci di dama you don't need any special equipment.
 Just take the logs and cut using a sharp knife slices (around 10g each), then roll into small balls.
 These balls will spread during the baking so arrange them on the baking sheet leaving some spaces between (3-4 cm).

 Bake cookies until they are just slightly brown on the top and bottom - they should still be soft once taken from the oven.
 Don't touch cookies until they are enough firm to handle (they will be very soft and fragile).
 Cool them completely on the wire rack.

-Break the chocolate and place in a heatproof bowl, over a saucepan of simmering water.
+Melting the chocolate is so easy.
+Break the chocolate bar into smaller pieces and place in a heatproof bowl, over a saucepan of simmering water.
 Stir until completely smooth and melted.
 Leave to cool for a few minutes.

-For the chocolate ganache, use a quality dark chocolate with a minimum of 60% cocoa for an intense chocolate flavour.
+Be sure to use quality dark chocolate with a minimum of 60% cocoa for an intense chocolate flavour.

 Place a dollop of melted chocolate onto the flat side of one cookie and place another cookie on top.
 Place the cookies on a wire cooling rack until the chocolate is firm.
 To speed up the hardening of the chocolate, place the cookies in the fridge for about 20 minutes.

 Storing baci di dama

 Store baci di dama cookies in an airtight container, separated one layer from another with baking paper, for up to 1 week.
 They will look great stored in this cute glass jar.